jeffellenbogen/audio_mqtt/README.md

 ### Display side
 The main parameter for frequency on the display side is the number of pixels per frequency "bin".
 We can set this through MQTT with the topic `display/freq/pixels_per_bin`

 Note that the number of frequency bins displayed is the number of total rows divided by the bin size in pixels.
-We'll send this info over to the mic as `display/freq/num_bins`
+We'll send this info over to the mic as `display/freq/num_bins`.
+This should only be sent by the display program.
 ### Microphone side
 On the Mic side, we start by doing a raw FFT of our input samples.
 We'll only send over the number of frequency bins that the display requests.